 The requirements for this degree are generally the same as those stated for the Master of Arts degree, but some programs have variations.
-See Courses of Instruction for specific information.
+The Master of Science is only awarded in the School of Liberal Arts to students in the Economics PhD program who have completed the MS requirements but have not yet completed the dissertation and other requirements for PhD degree.
+See Courses of Instruction for specific information